 Interstitial lung disease (ILD) in cancer patients presents a complex challenge requiring a nuanced approach to treatment.
 Understanding the range of treatments available can significantly impact the quality of life and prognosis for individuals living with this condition.
 Here, we explore various strategies from medications to supportive therapies that play a crucial role in managing ILD in the context of cancer.

-Medications are the cornerstone of ILD treatment, with corticosteroids often being the first line of defense.
+Medications are the cornerstone of ILD treatment, with corticosteroids often being the first line of defence.
 These drugs help reduce inflammation in the lungs, easing symptoms and improving lung function.
 Immunosuppressants may also be prescribed to further reduce immune system activity, which can exacerbate ILD.
-However, it is crucial to balance the benefits with the risks, as these medications can lower the body's resistance to infectiona key consideration for cancer patients.
+However, it is crucial to balance the benefits with the risks, as these medications can lower the body's resistance to infection key consideration for cancer patients.

 Pulmonary rehabilitation is a comprehensive approach that combines exercise, education, and support to help people with ILD improve their lung function and physical endurance.
 Tailored exercises enhance cardiovascular health without overstraining the lungs, while educational components empower patients to better manage their condition at home.